About Saxton Rose

 Mr. Rose began studying the bassoon in his hometown near Chicago, Illinois.
 His training includes courses in Germany, Austria and Italy with some of Europe’s most distinguished bassoonists including Gustavo Nuñez and Sergio Azzolini.
 He graduated with highest honors from the class of Stefano Canuti at the Conservatorio “Agostino Steffani” in Castelfranco-Veneto, Italy and is a former student of William Winstead at Cincinnati College-Conservatory of Music.
 Additionally his teachers include Yoshi Ishikawa and Timothy McGovern.

-While not playing the bassoon, Saxton enjoys cooking, playing tennis, and rooting for the Chicago Cubs.
+While not playing the bassoon, Saxton enjoys cooking, playing tennis, riding motorcycles, and rooting for the Chicago Cubs.
 He currently lives in Winston-Salem, North Carolina with his wife soprano Elizabeth Pacheco Rose, and their two children.